 Most of us know bacon grease doesn’t go down the drain, but did you know that there are lots of other foods that can clog pipes?

-FATS – dairy products, margarine, shortening, gravy
+FATS – dairy products (like yogurt), margarine, shortening, gravy

 OILS – cooking oils (olive, coconut, canola, vegetable, peanut, etc.), salad dressing, mayonnaise